leojohnson293/multinational-retail-data-centralisation/README.md

 # ***Multinational Retail Data Centralisation***
 > This project involes being part of a multinational company whose sales data is spread across different sources.
-Here, the data will be extracted from those sources, cleaned using the pandas library and sent to a PostgreSQL database to be queried.
+Here, the data will be extracted from those sources, cleaned using the Pandas library and sent to a PostgreSQL database to be queried.

 ## ***Project Summary***
 The extraction of the tables of data from different sources which is then cleaned and sent to a database follows the ETL(Extract, Transform and Load) principle used in data pipelines.
 This process will take place using three different scripts which are in the repository.
 They are the database_utils.py, data_extraction.py and data_cleaning.py files.
 The database_utils.py file will connect to an AWS RDS database to extract some of the tables in the data_extraction.py file and send the cleaned data from the data_cleaning.py file to the SQL database.
 The data_extraction.py file will be extracting the data from the various sources and will be send them to the data_cleaning.py file to be cleaned and ready to be sent to PostgreSQL.
 When all the cleaned data are in SQL, the data types for each column will be changed to the correct ones so they can be queried to answer business questions.